 Simon Chesterman is David Marshall Professor and Vice Provost for Educational Innovation at the National University of Singapore, where is he also Dean of NUS College.
 He serves as Senior Director of AI Governance at AI Singapore, Editor of the Asian Journal of International Law, and Co-President of the Law Schools Global League.

 Educated in Melbourne, Beijing, Amsterdam, and Oxford, Simon’s teaching experience includes periods at the Universities of Melbourne, Oxford, Southampton, Columbia, and Sciences Po.
-From 2006-2011, he was Global Professor and Director of the New York University School of Law Singapore Programme.
+From 2006–2011, he was Global Professor and Director of the New York University School of Law Singapore Programme.
 From 2012–2022, he was Dean of the National University of Singapore Faculty of Law.